 - Ending the War on Wildlife.
 Despite the important roles that native wildlife play in their ecosystems, intolerance of a variety of creatures – including carnivores, rodents, rattlesnakes, and others – endures.
 The outrages against wildlife are many: from barbaric traps, poisons, and snares to coyote body count contests, prairie dog shoots, and rattlesnake round-ups.
 We confront this persecution of wildlife directly.
 The centerpiece of this campaign is the ongoing effort to abolish the euphemistically-named “Wildlife Services.”
 This secretive branch of the U.S. Department of Agriculture kills millions of animals each year, using an entire arsenal of weapons.
 We also work to reform backwards policies and practices, whether perpetrated by “Wildlife Services” or allowed by state wildlife agencies beholden to special interests.
 At the local level, we promote coexistence and combat intolerance.

-in the American West.
+- Wolves in the American West.
 WildEarth Guardians uses a variety of tools, including championing policy change, public education, and litigation, to return wolves to the heart of the American West.
 These charismatic canids were eradicated from the American West by the mid-1900s at the behest of the livestock industry.
 Science now tells us that wolves are critical to the health of the landscapes that they inhabit.
 In the Southern Rocky Mountains, we are working to initiate the recovery of gray wolves.
 In the Gila Bioregion of southwestern New Mexico and southeastern Arizona, the Mexican wolf faces extinction in the wild for the second time because of rampant illegal killings and government removals of “problem” animals who are simply struggling to survive and raise their families.
 We strive to ensure that Mexican wolves flourish in the face of intolerance and fear.
-Check out WildEarth Guardians' Wolf Den to find out what you can do.
 For the kids, be sure to also look at our Kid’s Corner for fun projects and ongoing wolf education.